Operation Toan Thang III: June

 On the night of 5/6 June PAVN/VC forces conducted attacks by fire and ground attacks on numerous bases throughout II Corps and III Corps.
 On the night of 5 June, sensors at Firebase Crook 18 km northwest of Tây Ninh detected movements outside the base wire.
 The base was occupied by the 3rd Battalion, 22nd Infantry Regiment and the 7th Battalion, 11th Field Artillery Regiment.
 A rocket attack on the base of the 199th LIB 5 mi east of Biên Hòa killed one Scout dog and 12 civilians in a village near the base.
 Artillery fire was directed onto the firing position and a search of the area found three dead PAVN/VC.
 Following a mortar attack on a base of the 1st Brigade, 1st Infantry Division 4 mi south of An Lộc, artillery was directed onto the firing position and a search of the area found 18 dead PAVN/VC.
 At 00:40 the base camp of the 1st Brigade, 1st Infantry Division 3 mi northeast of An Lộc was attacked.
 The attackers withdrew at 06:10 leaving 14 dead and five captured.
-At 01:45 a landing zone occupied by the 2nd Brigade, 1st Cavalry Division 22 mi northeast of Tây Ninh received 15 rounds of 82mm mortar fire followed by a ground attack.
+At 01:45 a landing zone occupied by the 2nd Brigade, 1st Cavalry Division 22 mi northeast of Tây Ninh received 15 rounds of 82 mm mortar fire followed by a ground attack.
 The battle continued until 05:30 when the enemy withdrew leaving eight dead and one AK-47; U.S. losses were one killed.
 At 02:50 a mechanized infantry unit of the 3rd Brigade, 25th Infantry Division in a night defensive position 12 mi southeast of Tây Ninh was attacked.
 The attackers withdrew at 04:00 leaving seven dead and three captured and five individual weapons and 15 RPG rounds; U.S. losses were two killed.
 At 03:00 PAVN mortar fire hit Firebase Crook followed by an assault on the southern and eastern perimeters by elements of the PAVN 272nd Regiment with 16 managing to penetrate the perimeter before being forced out.
 AC-47 and AC-119 gunships were called in and forced the attackers to retreat.
-At 09:30 mechanized infantry of the 3rd Brigade, 25th Infantry Division engaged an enemy force 9 mi southeast of Tây Ninh, the enemy withdrew at 13:30 leaving 17 dead and two individual weapons and a 60mm mortar.
+At 09:30 mechanized infantry of the 3rd Brigade, 25th Infantry Division engaged an enemy force 9 mi southeast of Tây Ninh, the enemy withdrew at 13:30 leaving 17 dead and two individual weapons and a 60 mm mortar.
 At 10:55 mechanized infantry from the 1st Brigade, 1st Infantry Division engaged an entrenched enemy company 3 miles northwest of An Lộc.
 Supporting arms and more mechanized infantry joined the battle which continued until 15:00 when the enemy withdrew leaving 115 dead and nine captured and 26 individual and ten crew-served weapons; U.S. losses were three killed.
 At 13:10 unit of the 11th ACR providing security for an ARVN convoy on Highway 13 was attacked 11 mi south of An Lộc.
 The unit was joined by mechanized infantry of the 3rd Brigade, 1st Infantry Division and the enemy withdrew at 14:40 leaving 49 dead and one captured.
 At 17:05 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 6 mi southeast of Phú Cường, the enemy withdrew at 19:30 leaving 44 dead and five individual weapons.
 An OH-6 was shot down 17 mi southeast of Tây Ninh.
 A UH-1 was shot down 19 mi north of Phú Cường killing all four on board.